 |Happy, healthy Jett at 3 years old|

-You may notice that my list is different/longer than what is suggested in the Changing Minds Foundation website (This protocol is outdated and I don't agree with the pharmaceuticals on the list), NuTriVene's Complete Program (minus the folic acid) or LifeExtension's Treatment of DS Summary (minus the glutamine, for most kids, but Jett actually takes it).
+You may notice that my list is different than what is suggested in the Changing Minds Foundation website (This protocol is outdated and I don't agree with the pharmaceuticals suggested), NuTriVene's Complete Program (minus the folic acid, Piracetam, Aricept and Namenda) or LifeExtension's Treatment of DS Summary (minus the glutamine, for most kids, but Jett actually takes it).
 This is because the more I learn, the more I am able to pick and choose what works best for Jett.